 Understanding the different types of sleep disorders

-It can be confusing when researching sleep disorders on the internet, mainly because different websites may be working from different classification systems – or not at all.
+It can be confusing when researching sleep disorders on the internet.
+In part, it’s because different websites may be working from different classification systems – or not at all.

 This means that you may find one website gives a different description of a sleep disorder to another one.
 Or that the names suddenly change from one place to the next.